 Manager Tools recommends a specific implementation sequence.
 Don’t try to do everything at once.

-Schedule 30-minute weekly One-on-Ones with every direct report.
+Schedule 30-minute weekly one-on-ones with every direct report.
 Tell them the structure in advance.
 Protect the time.
 Show up every week without exception.
-Do this for 8 weeks before you change anything else.
+Do this for eight weeks before you change anything else.

-Once One-on-Ones are running consistently, start giving specific behavioral feedback.
-Begin with positive feedback — it’s easier to deliver and it trains both you and your directs to receive it.
+Once one-on-ones are running consistently, start giving specific behavioral feedback.
+Begin with positive feedback because it’s easier to deliver and it trains both you and your directs to receive it.
 Work toward a 3:1 positive-to-adjusting ratio.
 Keep feedback short, specific, and immediate.
+Active listening is essential here; you need to hear what your team is actually telling you before you can give feedback that resonates.

-After feedback is part of your regular practice, identify one development area per direct and work it through the One-on-One structure.
+After feedback is part of your regular practice, identify one development area per direct and work it through the one-on-one structure.
 Be explicit that you’re coaching.
 Agree on the skill, set a target behavior, and revisit it weekly.
+If you’re new to this, career development conversations covers how to open these discussions naturally.

-With trust established through One-on-Ones and feedback, you can delegate with confidence.
+With trust established through one-on-ones and feedback, you can delegate with confidence.
 Use the Manager Tools delegation model: brief clearly on outcomes, grant appropriate authority, set checkpoints, and step back.
+Our guide on delegation skills walks through the mechanics.

 Common Mistakes When Applying the Map